rest-for-physics/framework/CONTRIBUTING.md

 The Git system is an efficient way to track changes to the code in the repository `if used smartly`.
 The history of the code repository will be digested into `commits`.
 Being a commit a minimum change to the code of the repository.
-Usually involving no more than 2-3 files.
+Usually involving `no more than 2-3 files`.

 The code can be independently developed into `branches` where we add `commits`.
 The main branch or `master branch` is the branch where we should finally merge the definitive changes of any `development branch`.

 You may refer to the [Git website](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) for details on basic git usage.